Statistics of Real vs. Fake Reviews. Research by RetainTrust

 Data Collection

-The research involved analyzing reviews from 30 companies on each network.
-These companies were a mix of local, national (US and UK), and global international businesses, including small businesses, mid sized companies, and large enterprises.
-Over 2700 reviews were analyzed, and the data showed consistent patterns after approximately 1500 reviews, suggesting that further analysis would not significantly alter the findings.
+The study analyzed reviews from 30 companies on each platform, covering a diverse mix of local, national (US, Canada, and UK), and global businesses.
+Including small businesses, mid-sized companies, and large enterprises.
+In total, more than 2,700 reviews were examined.
+Clear and consistent patterns began to emerge after approximately 1,500 reviews, indicating that additional data would be unlikely to significantly change the overall findings.

 Networks Analyzed